 - Cambridge Certificate of Proficiency in English, CPE (any grade);

 - Cambridge Certificate in Advanced English, CAE (grade A or B);

 You may be excempt from this verification, if

 b) have graduated from an English speaking university in a country with English as an official language.

 No, you don’t need German language skills.
 However, we highly recommend to learn some German when you are admitted to the programme.

 Please take a look at the homepages of the professors to find more detailed information on their research interests / areas and publications.
 You’ll find the names of all our current supervisors and the links to their websites listed here.

 You do not need to contact the supervisors before submitting your application.
 Please make sure to choose a supervisor from our list who has expertise in the research area of your dissertation project and who is working in your discipline.
 This is important because in Germany, professors working in political science often cannot supervise PhD projects in history, for example.
 Please also make sure that your research matches the research interests / areas of our supervisors.
 The final decision on your supervisory team will be made when you have started the programme in Berlin.

-Currently the monthly scholarship is 1.468,- EUR.
-Parents who live together with their children can receive a family support payment upon application.
-The monthly cost for a shared room is currently about 500,- EUR, a single apartment is about 650,- EUR.
+Currently, the monthly stipend is approximately EUR 1,500.
+Parents living with their children can receive a family allowance upon application.
+Shared rooms can be found from about 500,- EUR.
+For a single apartment, one must currently expect at least 800,- EUR.
 Scholarships are exempt from income tax in Germany.
-On top of the rent, you will need to pay about 227,- EUR for public health insurance (or less for private insurance).
+In addition to the rent, you have to pay about 230,- EUR for public health insurance (or less for private insurance).